vwkd/code-system/src/languages/rust/struct/Box.md

 ## Introduction

-smart pointer
+- smart pointer
+- stores value on the heap
+- used to transfer ownership ("derivation") of large value without copying it
+- used for trait object generic
+- used to make sized type from unsized type
+- automatically imported because included in prelude
+- only single ownership of value, for shared ownership see `Rc`

 ???
 Basic

 reference to Box of Type can be coerced to reference to Type

-allows to allocate value on the heap

 not much extra functionality

-can use when needs sized type but doesn't know size can use when wants to transfer ownership of large value without copying it can use wir trait object, dynamic?? polymorphism, specifies trait instead of concrete type

-use e.g. for recursive enum

 allows immutable or mutable borrows